codescan-io/sonarlint-intellij-master/README.md

     ./gradlew :its:runIdeForUiTests &

-The above will start an IDE instance with the SonarLint plugin.
+The above will start an IDE instance with the Codescan plugin.
 Wait for the UI robot server to start, then run the ITs:

     ./gradlew :its:check